 I don’t remember ever taking a multiple-choice test in college.
 Everything was an essay or a project.
 Learning how to plan a project or write an essay has been much more useful in the real world than learning to guess which of five answers is the right one.

 I have learned a few things since college also.
 Many of them are on my Work page, my Skills page, my Samples page, or my Other Experience page.
-The reason for this page is that I rarely get the chance to explain what a humanities B.A. is and how, more than 20 years after graduation, I’m still applying what I learned.
+The reason for this page is that I rarely get the chance to explain what a humanities B.A. is and how, nearly 30 years after graduation, I’m still applying what I learned.
 How many people with any kind of a degree can say that?